 The radical right is winning votes in national elections across Europe because their campaigns focus on a small set of issues that get over-emphasized, pushed onto and conflated with other issues (like the social benefit system issue mentioned above) and constantly pushed if they reach national government.
 And over the last decade, PRRPs’ Chewbacca Defence has improved and professionalized.
 Comparison between the first stint in government of the FPÖ and their performance now shows that the radical right has gotten significantly better in deploying defensive tactics and diverting attention away from their anti-worker policies.
 The goal is to get voters concerned with identitarian/cultural issues so that their economic interests become less imminent to them.
 In this way, they can afford policy-making that is disadvantageous to the working class that votes for them.
 For the sake of sticking with the metaphor: as long as workers are preoccupied with the question of why Chewbacca can live happily on Endor, they are unlikely to realize that the government is pushing policies that will harm their economic interests.
 And as long as the opposing parties are preoccupied with being outraged at the populist radical right’s cultural/identitarian radicalism, instead of pinning down the parties’ inability to offer anything advantageous to the working class, the Chewbacca Defence will continue to work.

-Mr Georg Plattner is an Early Career Researcher Fellow at CARR, and a Doctoral candidate at the Institute for European Integration Research (EIF), University of Vienna.
+Mr Georg Plattner is a Doctoral Fellow at CARR, and a Doctoral candidate at the Institute for European Integration Research (EIF), University of Vienna.
 See his profile here.

 © Georg Plattner.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).